MavenWave-DevOps/ignite-argocd/README.md

 Should return something like `Login with admin/{password}`

 ### UI
 Login to the ArgoCD URL at `https://localhost:8080/`.
-The default user name is admin and your password is obtained from the output above.
+The default user name is admin and the {password} is obtained from the output above.
 Click on the 'SYNC APPS` button towards the top of the page to sync your cluster with the applications in this Git repo.

-### Using a DIfferent Repo or Branch
+### (Optional) Changing your apps to source from a different repo.

+If you completed the steps above using the given repo and you want to change the apps to be sourced from a different repo, use the command below.

 ```sh
 make argocd-app GIT_URL=<Git HTTP url> REVISION=<Git branch>
 ```